rotundasoftware/cartero/README.md

 }
 ```

-All transform modules are called on all assets plus JavaScript files.
+All transform modules are called on all assets (including JavaScript files).
 It is up to the transform module to determine whether or not it should apply itself to a file (usually based on the file extension).

 ### Application level transforms